jjhesk/json-api-auth/README.md

 ### writing your token application for login

 You will need to implement the follow filters to make the token login activated.
+Please go through the example codes in the folder.
 ```php
   add_filter("gen_new_auth_token", array(__CLASS__, "gen_new_auth_token"), 10, 1);
   add_filter("api_token_authen", array(__CLASS__, "api_token_authen"), 10, 1);